speeters-chem/git_course_parallel_school/README.md

 EX1.2 : REMOTE COMMAND
 -----------------------

- - 1.2.1 Create remote empty repository
+ - 1.2.1 Create a remote empty repository
- - 1.2.2 Show if your local repo have remote repo linked
+ - 1.2.2 Show if your local repo has remote repo linked

         git remote -v

- - 1.2.3 Copy remote repo URL and add to linked repo
+ - 1.2.3 Copy remote repo URL and link with local repo, call it ORIGIN

        git remote add origin your_url

- - 1.2.4 Sync local and remotes repository with push command
+ - 1.2.4 Sync local and ORIGIN with push command

         git push origin master

- - 1.2.5 Check if the remote repo is sycronized and if tag is presente remotelly
+ - 1.2.5 --CHECK-- if syncronization is completed,  can you see tag in ORIGIN?

- - 1.2.6 Push the tag
+ - 1.2.6 Push the tag to ORIGIN

        git push origin --tags

- - 1.2.7 Check now if tag is present in remote repo
+ - 1.2.7 --CHECK-- if syncronization is really completed

- - 1.2.8 Create a remote repo for BACKUP, add as remote
+ - 1.2.8 Create a remote repo for BACKUP and add it to local repo

        git remote add backup url_backup_repo

- - 1.2.9 Check if local repo is linked with ORIGIN and BACKUP
+ - 1.2.9 --CHECK-- if local repo is linked with ORIGIN and BACKUP

        git remote -v